XuefenPlayGround/AVP-SLAM-PLUS-/README.md

 ### 3.1 **save map**

-if you want to save map and use the map to do localization, you should ensure your config file have be correctely set.
+If you want to save map and use the map to do localization, you should ensure your config file have be correctely set.
 The config file is at   **AVP-SLAM-PLUS/avp_slam_plus/configFile.yaml**

 ```
     mapSave: true
     mapSaveLocation: your map file address
 ```
 ### 3.2  **Launching AVP-SLAM-PLUS**
+First choose a camera mode and launch the environment with one of the following options.
 #### 3.2.1  **RGB Mode**
 SLAM
 ```